-- i.
+i.
 Non-Championship games cannot start a new inning once 1 hour and 50 minutes from the actual start is reached.
 If an inning that started before 1 hour and 50 minutes is not complete at that time, only that inning shall be played to completion regardless of how long it takes.
+If at that point the game is tied, the game shall be played until a winner is achieved and the number of innings played is no less than the innings required to make the game Official.

+PPBA has the authority to increase the game time for non-championship games in the same manner as set forth for games in which no new inning can start once 1 hour and 50 minutes has been reached.
+For example, if the time limit for a non-championship is 21⁄2 hours, no new inning may start 2 hours and 20 minutes after the start time, except that an inning that began prior to 2 hours and 20 minutes shall be played to completion regardless of how long it takes.
+If at that point the game is tied, the game shall be played until a winner is achieved and the number of innings played is no less than the innings required to make the game Official.

-A winner shall be declared If the game is not tied and the number of innings played is no less than the innings required to make the game Official. - ii.
-If a Non-Championship game is tied, extra innings shall be played as follows: - A. One extra inning, and - B. If the game is still tied, all subsequent extra innings shall be played as follows: The half-inning of every offensive team will start with a baserunner on second base (who shall be the player in the batting order immediately preceding the batter who leads off the inning), one out charged to the team, and every batter will start with a count of 1 ball and 1 strike. - iii.
-If the Non-Championship game has been shortened by the umpire due to external conditions (such as rain), the score shall revert back to the last completed inning (as long as the minimum number of innings set forth in the "Official Game" chart below has been satisfied).
-If the game cannot be declared Official, it must be continued as soon as possible. - c.
-Championship Tournament Games' Time Limit There is no time limit or any extra inning restrictions.
-Championship Tournament Games shall be continued until completion and can only shortened by the mercy rule.
-(It cannot be shortened by the Official Innings rule.) - d.
-For all extra inning Tournament games, every pitcher shall be entitled to pitch one additional inning. - e.
-All Tournament games are shortened should one team satisfy the mercy rule requirements as set forth in this Chart:
+ii.
+If a Non-Championship game is tied, additional innings shall be played as follows:

+- A. One additional inning, - B. If the game is still tied, all subsequent additional innings shall be played as follows: The half-inning of every offensive team will start with a baserunner on second base (who shall be the player in the batting order immediately preceding the batter who leads off the inning), one out charged to the team, and every batter will start with a count of 1 ball and 1 strike.

+iii.
+If the Non-Championship game has been shortened by the umpire due to external conditions (such as rain), the score shall revert back to the last completed inning (as long as the minimum number of innings and time limit set forth in the "Official Game" chart has not been satisfied).
+If the game cannot be declared Official, it must be continued as soon as possible.

+iv.
+At the discretion of the PPBA and assuming there are enough field slots, the PPBA has the authority to increase the game time of semi-final games for any or all divisions/tiers by an additional half hour so that no new inning can start after 2 hours and 20 minutes from the actual start time; provided, however that all the teams in that same division/tier are allotted that extra time.
+An inning that starts before 2 hours and 20 minutes can be played to completion regardless of how long it takes.

+d.
+Championship Tournament Games' Time Limit: There is no time limit or any extra inning restrictions.
+Championship Tournament Games shall be continued until completion and can only shortened by the Run Rule.
+The rule regarding additional innings played in tied games for Non-Championship games set forth in (c)(ii) above shall also apply to Championship games.
+A Championship game cannot be shortened by the Official Innings rule.

+e.
+For all Tournament games, every pitcher shall be entitled to pitch one additional inning after the innings set forth in the Game Duration section ((B)(1)(f)(i)) have been reached.

+f.
+All Tournament games are shortened should one team satisfy the Run Rule requirements as set forth in this Chart: